datopia/pixyll/_posts/2018-11-03-hitchhiker-tree.md

 In _Figure 2_ we see such a tree, with the append logs rendered vertically at the rightmost of each index node.
 If we attempt to append a write to a full log, the contents are flushed downwards a level.
-Eventually, an element arrives at a leaf and is inserted it into the data node.
+Eventually, an element arrives at a leaf and is inserted into the data node.
 Per [Greenberg's](https://github.com/datacrypt-project/Hitchhiker tree/blob/master/doc/Hitchhiker.adoc) summary of the benefits of this approach: